Technique

 A kitchen countertop displays cooking pans and a wooden bowl containing artichokes next to a grater and a ceramic jar.

-Ceramic pans, including our CeramiClad™, are made using a metallic base—often stainless steel, aluminum, or both—with a naturally-derived coating material that gives the pan its glossy, ceramic-like appearance.
+Ceramic pans, including our CeramiClad™ Non Stick Cookware, are made using a metallic base—often stainless steel, aluminum, or both—with a naturally-derived coating material that gives the pan its glossy, ceramic-like appearance.
 Every time you heat a ceramic pan, a tiny amount of the coating is released to create a non stick cooking surface.

-This makes it a relatively eco-friendly alternative to traditional coated non stick cookware, and a good option for folks who want to avoid any kind of synthetic coating.
+This makes it a relatively eco-friendly alternative to traditional coated non stick cookware, and a good option for folks who don't want any kind of synthetic coating.
 It’s also similarly lightweight and just as easy to clean as conventional non stick.

 A person in a brown apron is skillfully flipping a pancake in a kitchen setting.

-You can use a ceramic pan pretty much exactly like you would a traditionally coated non stick pan: with their smooth, stick-resistant surface, ceramic pans work particularly well for cooking stick-prone and/or delicate foods like eggs and fish, and they also come in handy for sautéing vegetables and tofu, simmering sauces, and making toasted sandwiches.
+You can use a ceramic pan pretty much exactly like you would any other non stick pan.
+With their smooth, stick-resistant surface, ceramic pans work particularly well for cooking stick-prone and/or delicate foods like eggs and fish, and they also come in handy for sautéing vegetables and tofu, simmering sauces, and making toasted sandwiches.

 However, since ceramic pans—like their non stick predecessor—usually aren’t heat-safe above roughly 500F (and shouldn’t be held over high heat for more than a few minutes), they can’t be used for deep frying, searing, or similar high heat cooking methods.

 Since most ceramic pans are made with a ferromagnetic aluminum or stainless steel base, you can typically use them on a gas, electric, or induction stoves.
-We’d advise extra caution with induction and gas, however: since both of these tend to heat quite efficiently, your pan can quickly overheat if you aren’t paying attention.
+We’d advise extra caution with induction and gas, however: since both of these tend to heat quite efficiently, your pan can quickly overheat (thus causing the coating to wear out quickly) if you aren’t paying attention.

 Do: Keep Heat Low